St Joseph's Roman Catholic Church, Hay-on-Wye: St. Joseph's Parish and Church, Hay-on-Wye (1892 - 1926)

+The book Brief Lives provides the oldest known reference to a Roman Catholic in Hay.
+Aubrey describes how William Watson was captured in a field by Hay, tried for treason and found guilty at Winchester, where he was executed in 1603.
+Lists of Papists were maintained by (the then) Anglican Diocese of St. Davids.
+The 1706 list identifies Roger Harper an innkeeper and the 1767 list identifies two unnamed female milliners aged 30 and 60.

-Following the Roman Catholic Relief Act 1829, the Roman Catholic population in England and Wales was on a rising trajectory.
+Following the Roman Catholic Relief Act 1829, the Catholic population in England and Wales was on a rising trajectory.
 In 1850, Pope Pius IX restored the hierarchy of dioceses in England and Wales in Universalis Ecclesiae.
 Wales was split between the Diocese of Shrewsbury and the Diocese of Newport and Menevia.
 Misunderstanding of a pastoral letter by Cardinal Wiseman (the Archbishop of Westminster) prompted the burning of effigies of the Pope and the Cardinal throughout England.
 On November 5th 1850, a small group of protesters burnt effigies by the Hay-on-Wye clock tower.
 Parishioners from St. Mary's (St Mary's Road) and their Vicar Rev. Dr. W. L. Bevan were conspicuously absent from the protest.